Trip preparations

-Find a veterinary clinic
+Locate a veterinary clinic

-If you're coming from outside Spain
+If you come from outside Spain

 Rabies vaccination

-Rabies vaccination is compulsory for dogs throughout Spain except in the Communities of Galicia, Euskadi and Catalonia.
+Rabies vaccination is compulsory for dogs throughout Spain, except in the Communities of Galicia, Euskadi and Catalonia.
 A Resolution of 21 March 2023(opens in a new tab), of the Consejería de Medio Rural y Cohesión Territorial, declares rabies vaccination compulsory in the Autonomous Community of the Principality of Asturias.

 Microchip

-Decree 99/2004, of 23 December, regulates the identification of pets and the centralised computerised register of the Principality of Asturias.
+Decree 99/2004, of 23 December, regulates the identification of pets, and the Centralised Computerised Register of the Principality of Asturias.

 Legislation